zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[substratusai / kubeai](https://github.com/substratusai/kubeai) - Private Open AI on Kubernetes
 ## Python

+* 【2024-11-09】[letta-ai / letta](https://github.com/letta-ai/letta) - Letta (formerly MemGPT) is a framework for creating LLM services with memory.
+* 【2024-11-09】[NVIDIA / TransformerEngine](https://github.com/NVIDIA/TransformerEngine) - A library for accelerating Transformer models on NVIDIA GPUs, including using 8-bit floating point (FP8) precision on Hopper and Ada GPUs, to provide better performance with lower memory utilization in both training and inference.
 * 【2024-11-08】[Shpota / github-activity-generator](https://github.com/Shpota/github-activity-generator) - A script that helps generate a rich GitHub Contribution Graph for your account 🤖
 * 【2024-11-01】[timescale / pgai](https://github.com/timescale/pgai) - A suite of tools to develop RAG, semantic search, and other AI applications more easily with PostgreSQL
 * 【2024-11-01】[naver / mast3r](https://github.com/naver/mast3r) - Grounding Image Matching in 3D with MASt3R